Nilesh123786512/streamlit-chatbot/README.md

 *   [Nilesh123786512]

 ---
-**Disclaimer:** ⚠️ Please be aware of the terms of service and potential costs associated with using the Groq, Sree Shop, and Tavily APIs.
+**Disclaimer:** ⚠️ Please be aware of the terms of service and potential costs associated with using the Groq, a4f, and Tavily APIs.
 # streamlit-chatbot